saurabhssahu/git/README.md

 ### **Notes**

 - `HEAD` refers to a branch reference and not a commit and the branch reference points to a commit
    - In detached HEAD, it refers to a commit hash

 - [gitignore.io](https://www.toptal.com/developers/gitignore/) - it provides a general git ignore file for whatever programing language we choose
+- `git rm -r --cached .`- removes all tracked files from the staging area without deleting them from the local filesystem.
+Useful when we want to reflect the newly added gitignore or made some changes in it.

 - #### **Rewriting History** - to delete the previous commit